haritssr/haritssr/README.md

 This is Harits Syah (@haritssr) personal website

+# Todo

+- [ ] addopt pnpm

-## Commit Rules
+# Commit Rules for this repo

-Commit rules ini mengacu pada kaidah penulisan commit yang baik yaitu 50/72, 50 untuk maksimal karakter commit message, dan 72 untuk maksimal karakter commit description
+These commit rules refer to good commit writing rules, namely 50/72, 50 for maximum commit message characters, and 72 for maximum commit description characters.

+- [add] = add something
-- add = menambahkan sesuatu
+- [refactor] = fix/optimize code
-- refactor = memperbarui/memperbaiki/optimisasi kode
+- [edit] = editing word/words
-- delete = menghapus sesuatu tanpa menggantinya dengan yang baru
-- bugfix = memperbaiki behaviour dari kasus yang tidak disadari/terjangkau dari hasil kode yang dibuat
+- [delete] = delete something without replacing it with a new one
+- [bugfix] = improve the behavior of cases that are not realized/reachable from the generated code
-- style = redesign
+- [style] = redesign something

+# Side Notes

+- More than 50%+ of this repo is concentrated in /pages/experiments